geekananya/shopping-list/README.md

 # shopping-list
-### A virtual, interactive shopping checklist based on Javascript.
+### A virtual, interactive shopping checklist based on Vanilla Javascript.